-Condition: The City has internal controls in place for its computer system.
-However, the City has not developed a formal plan to identify and manage risks associated with its computer system.
+Condition: The City has internal controls in place for its computer systems.
+The City has not completed a formal plan to identify and manage risks associated with its computer systems.
+However, the City's Management Information Systems Department completed a risk analysis of the City's computer systems which will be used to develop a formal plan on how to manage the identified risks.